Mary Katherine McCarty's Rome Intercultural Practicum Portfolio

 READ 366: Early Literacy Development & Acquisition

 I completed my first practicum experience at John Wayland Elementary School in Rockingham County in Bridgewater, Virginia.
 I was placed in a 1st grade classroom.
 I attended the school every Tuesday from 8:00-4:00 for an entire semester.
 While in my practicum, I have completed a case study of one of the children.
 I analyzed the child's social/emotional, physical, cognitive, and language development.
-I have also completed a co-inquiry project where I considered the question, What is the Role of Language on Literacy Development Based on the Cognitive Perspective?
-I also have volunteered with Blast Off at Smithland Elementary School in Harrisonburg, Virginia.
-This is an after school program where the students work on their homework.
-I helped students in 3rd grade with their homework.
+I have also completed a co-inquiry project where I considered the question, What is the Role of Language on Literacy Development Based on the

 I am also a part of Shenandoah Valley Reading Council and Association for Childhood Education International.